jrief/django-websocket-redis/docs/introduction.rst

 In Django, the web server accepts an incoming request, sets up a WSGI dictionary which then is passed to the application server.
 There the HTTP headers and the payload is created and immediately afterwards the request is finished and flushed to the client.
-This processing typically requires only a few hundred milliseconds.
+This processing typically requires a few dozen milliseconds.
 The throughput, such a server can handle, is the average response time multiplied by the number of concurrent workers.
 Each worker requires its own thread/process and a good rule of thumb is to configure not more than twice as many workers as the number of cores available on that host.
 Otherwise you will see a decrease in overall performance, caused by too